top of page

 Most people aren't fighting about the lack of physical intimacy, or the in-laws, or the dishes, or the weekend plans.

-They’re stuck reacting from old, unresolved attachment injuries that they got in childhood, and maybe from past relationships, and are now running the show.
+They're stuck reacting from old, unresolved communication defaults that developed previously, and maybe from past relationships, and are now running the show.

-That can help, yes, but it comes after the reprogramming has started.
+That can help, yes, but it comes after the internal adjustments have started.

 3. You can't do the necessary deep work while protecting your partner's feelings.